vldeleo/AcademicWebsite/content/project/phenology/index.md

 date = 2019-08-06T00:00:00

 # Project summary to display on homepage.
-summary = "Work comparing Arabidopsis phenology in the lab to herbarium collections."
+summary = "Comparing Arabidopsis phenology in the lab to herbarium collections."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["Phenology", "Arabidopsis"]`